Physicians & Staff

 Bank of America-endowed medical director, Helen F. Graham Cancer Center

-Nicholas J. Petrelli, M.D., a nationally recognized expert on colorectal cancer, joined Christiana Care Health System as the Bank of America-endowed medical director of the Helen F. Graham Cancer Center in August 2001.
+Nicholas J. Petrelli, M.D., a nationally recognized expert on colorectal cancer, joined Christiana Care Health System as the Bank of America-endowed medical director of the Helen F. Graham Cancer Center and Research Insitute in August 2001.
 As medical director, Dr. Petrelli oversees the state’s largest and most technologically advanced cancer program, including cancer detection, diagnosis and treatment.
 Some of his leadership initiatives since he arrived at the Helen F. Graham Cancer Center include:

 - Selection as a National Cancer Institute Community Cancer Centers Program (NCCCP) – one of 14 cancer programs the NCI chose to launch a strategic initiative that will greatly extend access to NCI-sponsored clinical trials around the country.